ANNetGPGPU/ANNetGPGPU/README.md

 If you decide to create your own e.g. Layer class, then you probably want to add features which require to be stored on the hdd.
 For this the ExpToFS() and ImpFromFS() functions are required to get modified.
 This works more or less like reimplementing virtual functions in Qt.
 Calling the virtual base class ensures to save the base class contents.
-The following example shows how the freshly inserted integer storing the layer depth in a back propagation network can be saved and recoverd from the hdd.
+The following example shows how the freshly inserted integer storing the layer depth in a back propagation network can be saved and recovered from the hdd.

 ```
 template <class Type, class Functor>